qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Reference: [G.I.
 Joe Phenomena: Understanding  the Limits of Metacognitive  Awareness on Debiasing](https://www.hbs.edu/ris/Publication%20Files/21-084_436ebba8-c832-4922-bb6e-49d000a77df3.pdf)

 Note that the **cognitive biases are not necessarily negative things**.
 They are tradeoffs: sometimes worse, sometimes better.

-## Between leaders and scholars/engineers

-The attributes of charismatic leaders:

-- They often tell **exaggerated** stories and missions, with **high confidence**.
-- They often **don't fear of being wrong**.
-They don't talk in conservative tone.
-- They often offer hope and mission.
-- They often provide "emotional value".
-For example:
-  - People want to be respected and valued.
-The leader give respect using words (but not in material).
-  - Leader often give promises.
-(The promises often will never be fulfilled.)
-- They don't care about logic in debating, and show a strong stance.
-- They often utilize cognitive biases well:
-  - They simplify ideas to make them easy to understand and spread.
-  - Tribalism and in-group bias.
-Provide superior satisfaction within group.
-Elicit hatred to "enemies".
-  - They create rituals that foster herd mentality.
-  - They use seeming-plausible execuses for failure.
-Utilizing confirmation bias, causual simplification, etc.
-  - ...

-On the other hand, scholars and engineers:

-- They often fear of being wrong.
-They often talk in **conservative tone**.
-It's much less persuasive than the leader's confident and assertive tone.
-- They often care about logic and evidence in debating.
-They often fail debating with the ones that don't care about logic and evidence, but are good at eliciting emotions.
-The debate opponents often **reverse the burden of proof** to them.
-- They often fear of their work being misunderstood, downplayed and ignored.
-They can often easily fall for a leader that gives only verbal respect and recognition to them (often the leader doesn't really understand their work).
-- Although being more smart in their expert domain, they are often less smart in social and politics and more susceptible to manipulation.

 ## Two trading strategies